 (This reel) has a metal clicker and has a loud metallic “Ting-ting-ting” sound which its very audible and helpful when targeting trophy fish during windy conditions or on a boat while the motor is running.”

 It’s an ideal reel if you are long casting and it also looks really nice too.
+You can check out my full review of the Penn Spinfisher VI here.

 - Features special sealing which make it more water resistant than the average reel.